bernegan/bernegan/README.md

 - 👀 I’m interested in anything that would help me to understand more about all of the programming world
 - 🌱 I’m currently learning Python.
 My first step was python.
 I read in many pages that is one of the most friendships languages to star so i decided to go that way.
 - But of course my idea is expand my knowledge in a future studing other languages
-- 💞️ I’m looking to collaborate on any person than is whilling to help a person that is really really new in all this stuf haha
+- 💞️ I’m looking to collaborate on any person that is whilling to help a person that is really really new in all this stuf haha
 - 📫 How to reach me My instagram is **bernivalen95** and my facebook is **Berni Valentinuzzi**

 <!---